PraveenGit3/Assignment/README.md

 # Assignment

- Question-1 :Dockerise and deploy hello-world.jar (in the GitHub repository associated with this challenge) to Amazon Web Services using their Elastic Container Service.
-This application contains a simple API with Open API documentation, and should be deployed in a secure isolated environment with only HTTPS exposed to the world.
+ # Question-1 Dockerise and deploy hello-world.jar (in the GitHub repository associated with this challenge) to
+# Amazon Web Services using their Elastic Container Service.
+This application contains a simple API with Open API
+# documentation, and should be deployed in a secure isolated environment with only HTTPS exposed to the
+# world.

- Sol:
+ ### Sol:

  1.Provisoned AWS ec2 instances